 Literary magazines are more than vessels for fresh writing; they’re critical to the evolution of writers’ careers and the health of the literary ecosystem.
-They’re run by some of the most devoted and determined creative minds in the publishing industry, who often provide the first significant editorial relationship for an emerging writer, helping hone voice and craft.
+They’re run by some of the most devoted and determined creative minds in the publishing industry, who often provide emerging writers their first significant editorial relationships, helping hone voice and craft.

 They find these writers their first audience.
 Agents and book editors discover new talent in their pages.
 They’re cultural hubs in their region, whether that’s a part of the country or a place in the mind.
 Their reach has always been exponentially greater than their subscriber bases.

 But these publications often achieve their amazing results with too few resources and too little recognition for their accomplishments.
 The Literary Magazine Prizes empower outstanding nonprofit publications to develop and implement ideas that will have a transformative impact on their crucial work as champions of writers.